Cmccrave/BWEB/README.md

 Building placement is a very important aspect of Broodwar.
 Decisions such as hiding tech, walling a choke or finding more optimal use of your space are possible using BWEB.
 Most Broodwar bots suffer from many issues stemming from building placement, such as; timeouts, building where it's not safe, trapping units, and lack of fast expand options due to poor wall placement.

 ## Q: How do I install BWEB?
-BWEB requires the use of BWEM.
-To install BWEB you can either: download a copy of BWEB and move the folders into your directory, or clone the git and add it to your project in Visual Studio.
+1) Clone the repository or download a copy.
+2) In your source code, create a BWEB folder and store the files in there.
+3) In Visual Studio, add the files to your project and edit the properties of your projects include directory to include BWEBs folder.

 ## Q: How do I use BWEB?

 In your main header file, you will need to include the BWEB header file.

 ```
-#include "..\BWEB\BWEB.h"
+#include "BWEB.h"
 ```

 There is a singleton instance accessor function that allows you to access BWEB easily, this will also go in your main header file.